 Once you’ve decided where your new process should live, whether that’s a CLM system or not, it’s time to set up workflows around important contract management tasks.

-Building a legal ticketing system
+- Building a legal ticketing system for requests

 Also Read: How to Set Up an Efficient Contract Approval Process (+Template & Examples)